woodruffw/screenfetch-c/README.md

 ### Dependencies:
 screenfetch-c only relies on libraries that come on virtually every system.

+* On Linux, OpenGL is used to detect the GPU.
+In most package managers, this is listed as `libgl-dev`.

 * On Linux and Solaris, libX11 is required.
-In most package managers, this is listed as libX11-dev.
+In most package managers, this is listed as `libX11-dev`.

 * On Windows, the WinAPI is required (duh).